gundalow/ansible/docs/docsite/rst/network_getting_started/first_inventory.rst

    ansible-playbook -i inventory -k first_playbook.yml

-The ``-k`` flag means Ansible will prompt you for SSH passwords.
-Alternatively, you can store SSH and other device passwords securely in your group_vars files with ``ansible-vault``.
+You can use the ``-k`` flag and provide the SSH password(s) at the prompt.
+Alternatively, you can store SSH and other secrets and passwords securely in your group_vars files with ``ansible-vault``.

-Protecting Sensitive Data with ansible-vault
+Protecting Sensitive Variables with ``ansible-vault``
 ```````````````````````````````````````````````````````````````

-The ``ansible-vault`` command provides encryption for files and/or strings like passwords.
+The ``ansible-vault`` command provides encryption for files and/or individual variables like passwords.
+This tutorial uses SSH passwords for an example.
+You can use the commands below to encrypt other sensitive information, such as database passwords, privilege-escalation passwords and more.

 First you must create a password for ansible-vault itself.
 Then you can encrypt dozens of different passwords across your Ansible project.
 You can access all those secrets with a single password (the ansible-vault password) when you run your playbooks.
 Here's a simple example.

 Create a file and write your password for ansible-vault to it: